jenamis/school-district-analysis/README.md

 ## Summary
 Overall, the effect of excluding math and reading scores for ninth grade students at Thomas High School and replacing them with null values was minimal.
 Based on numbers rounded to the nearest tenth, there was a slight decrease of 0.3 percentage points for students passing both math and reading (% Overall Passing) for both the district as a whole and Thomas High School individually.
 The percentage of students passing math decreased very slightly at the district level and for Thomas Hight School, as did the percentage of students passing reading.
 Average math scores were very slightly lower when looking at overall district performance but unchanged when looking at Thomas High School’s individual performance.
 Average reading scores were unchanged for the district as a whole, but slightly higher for Thomas High School.
-The effect on the performance by school spending per student, school size, and school type, was similarly minimal or no effect at all.
+The effect on performance by school spending per student, school size, and school type was similarly minimal or no effect at all.